paulnorthrop/accessr/README.md

 Executing the following code will copy the file `example.Rmd` to the working directory and create from it output as a Word document, an html document and ioslides and slidy presentations.
-The default is to produce a zip file from each of these four function calls.
 In the working directory there will also be the files `example.docx`, `example.pdf` and `example.html`.
 The latter contains the slidy presentation because the final three calls each create `example.html`, which is overwritten.